This type of relationship presupposes multiple connections of records in first table with records in the second table.

 Let’s assume you manage a Design Service Agency and calculate monthly payments to each designer according to the hours they worked.
 In this case a Many to Many relation between the "Hours Worked" table and the "Monthly Payments" table can be helpful.

-In the most of cases a Many to Many relation comprises .
-For example, there is the “Designer” column in the “Hours Worked” table and the “Monthly Payments” table.
+In the most of cases a Many to Many relation comprises Match Conditions.
+For example, there is the "Designer" column in the "Hours Worked" table and the "Monthly Payments" table.
 This column comprises Designer Id value.
 As a result, Designer=Designer match condition can be added to the relation.
-After that the “Total Hours” can be added to the “Monthly Payments” table, where the total number of designers’ worked hours is calculated.
+After that the "Total Hours" summary column can be added to the "Monthly Payments" table, where the total number of designers’ worked hours is calculated.

 Firstly, you need to build a Many-to-Many relation between the "Customers" table and the "Claims" table.

 As the result, claims are related to a customer by Email value.
 Also, you can see such claims in the details view displayed below a Customer record form.